Syllabus for Master's Programme in Information Systems

 - a capacity to critically and systematically integrate knowledge and to analyse, evaluate, and deal with complex IT-related phenomena, issues, and situations, even with limited information,

-- a capacity to critically, independently, and creatively identify and formulate questions, to plan and execute advanced tasks within given time frames, as well as to evaluate this work,
+- a capacity to critically, independently, and creatively identify and formulate questions, to plan and execute advanced tasks within given time frames and using appropriate methods, thereby contributing to the generation of knowledge, as well as to evaluate this work,

-- a proficiency in developing and applying digital practices in a project-based environment, in order to solve individual, organisational, and societal problems,
+- a proficiency in developing and applying in project form complex information systems in order to solve problems and exploit the potential in individuals, organisations, and the wider community,

 - a capacity to solve problems in collaboration with others and to reflect on and develop forms of collaboration in system development processes,

-- a familiarity with applicable methods for developing digital practices in various organisational contexts,
+- a familiarity with applicable methods for developing complex information systems in various organisational contexts,

-- a capacity, both orally and in writing, to clearly present and discuss their conclusions and the knowledge and arguments that lie behind them in dialogue with various groups, and
+- a capacity in both national and international contexts, orally and in writing, to clearly present and discuss their conclusions and the knowledge and arguments that lie behind them in dialogue with various groups, and

-- skills required to independently or collectively take part in research and development work.
+- - skills required to take part in research and development work or to work independently in other advanced activities.

 In terms of evaluative capacity and approach, upon completing the programme students will have acquired

-- a capacity to make judgements in the major field of information systems, taking into consideration relevant academic, societal, and ethical aspects, and to show an awareness of ethical aspects of research and development work,
+- a capacity to make judgements in the major field of information systems taking into consideration relevant academic, social, and ethical aspects and to evince an awareness of ethical aspects of research and development work,

 - insights into the possibilities and limitations of science, its role in society, and people’s responsibility for how it is used, and